 Instead of making payment to any of the above, MetLife may pay your estate.
 Any payment made in good faith will discharge MetLife's liability to the extent of such payment.

-If a beneficiary is a minor or incompetent to receive payment, MetLife will pay that person's court appointed property and estate guardianship or, MetLife will hold funds until the minor is of legal age.
+If a Beneficiary is a minor or incompetent to receive payment, MetLife will either pay that Beneficiary's court appointed property and estate guardianship, or MetLife will hold funds until the minor is of legal age to receive payment.